Crystal Mask: Plot summary

 Renn, a gifted but often bullied Eight Year novice in the Echorium who can speak to Half-Creatures, is asked to assist the Singers by translating for Shaiala Two-Hoof, a wild girl brought to the Island for treatment, who claims to have been raised by centaurs.
 Although initially the pair argue, meeting Rialle helps to calm Shaiala and she begins to remember, enough to reveal that her memories were wiped using a mask made of khiz.
 Second Singer Kherron takes this excuse to insist that Shaiala and Renn leave with him to search for Frazhin, the escaped khizpriest whose body was never found.
 After this revelation, Rialle takes Shaiala, who was very disturbed by her recollections, and Renn to come to the cave where she lives and meet the merlee.
 While Shaiala swims with the merlee, Renn rejects their friendly offers and is horrified to learn that "crazy" Rialle is his mother.

 The next day, Renn and Shaiala leave with Kherron on the Wavesong, heading to Southport.
 On the journey, Renn is irritable and offends Shaiala by refusing to believe her tales of centaurs.
 Kherron also gives Shaiala a bluestone necklace.
-Upon arrival, the group begins to explore Southport and Shaiala, despite being closelyguarded by a pentad of orderlies including Frenn and Lazim, escapes, only to become lost in the rough part of the city.
+Upon arrival, the group begins to explore Southport and Shaiala, despite being closely guarded by a pentad of orderlies including Frenn and Lazim, escapes, only to become lost in the rough part of the city.
 She is kidnapped and thrown in a cellar with several street children, and Erihan, the son of Lord Nahar, the leader of the Kalerei tribe of Horselords.
 The children are taken away by barge towards the Plains.